After COVID-19: Predicting The New Normal

 Once manual processes will become automated

-City leaders, parking directors and enforcement officers all want to understand the activity on their streets and sidewalks, and thus have always had boots on the ground operations.
-In the wake of the COVID-19 Pandemic, the reality is that these same leaders are now looking for ways to enforce and manage their parking operations digitally.
+City leaders, parking directors and parking enforcement officers all want to understand the activity on their streets and sidewalks, and thus have always had boots on the ground operations.
+In the wake of the COVID-19 Pandemic, the reality is that these same leaders are now looking for ways to enforce and manage their parking operations using digital platforms.
 This digital transformation would reduce the amount of interactions between enforcement officers, city hardware and residents, and ultimately becomes a safer, healthier and more efficient operation.

 But how would this look?
 Some cities, like Cambridge, MA, have begun dynamically pricing in difficult to enforce areas.
 For instance in commuter train lots, instead of enforcing and writing citations, they simply reduce the charge for the first two hours of a parking session and significantly increase the price of parking after the allotted two hours.
 With dynamic pricing, the same practice could be applied to automate enforcement, charging $1 for the first hour, $2 for the second hour, $8 for the third, $25 for the whole day, etc.